Meet Your Attorney – Jesse K. Sanchez

 What about the victim?

 Crimes of domestic violence are rarely simple.
 By definition, they involve a history and relationship between at least two parties.
 Often, whole families are traumatized in the prosecution of a domestic violence crime.
-Unfortunately, prosecutors sometimes fail to recognize what’s truly at stake.
+Unfortunately, domestic violence prosecutors sometimes fail to recognize what’s truly at stake.
 Does the alleged victim rely on the defendant for support?
 Does the victim want to drop charges or feel that they, themselves, are at fault?
 Will children be affected by a long prison sentence?

 Can the Alleged Victim Dictate the Outcome?